ejmeitz/cuNumeric.jl/README.md

 # cuNumeric.jl

-This is a Julia wrapper using libcxxwrap (https://github.com/JuliaInterop/libcxxwrap-julia) for cupynumeric (https://github.com/nv-legate/cupynumeric).
+This is a Julia wrapper using [libcxxwrap](https://github.com/JuliaInterop/libcxxwrap-julia) for [cupynumeric](https://github.com/nv-legate/cupynumeric).

 ## Minimum prereqs
 - g++ capable of C++20